meaton212/Raman_Code_Analysis/Python Code/Raman Anlysis GUI-Python/README.md

 ### 6. Plotting options:
 Last, the user can decide whether or not to produce and save specific plots in addition to the default ones.
 Click the desired boxes.
 Moreover, select the width of the bins for the histograms showing the calculated statistics of the samples.
 Different widths can be chosen for the histograms of Raman shift (in cm<sup>-1</sup>), FWHM (in cm<sup>-1</sup>) and intensity ratio.
 And the user can select whether or not they want the histograms normalized, and the fontsize for the figures.
 Additionally, bad spectra can be filtered out of the results by picking a maximum intensity ratio (I<sub>2</sub>/I<sub>1</sub>).
 Spectra whose I<sub>2</sub>/I<sub>1</sub> is larger than the input max value will be ignored in the histrograms, 2D maps, and average value calculations.
-Finally, click the corresponding box for saving the generated figures (in selected image format) in the current datafolder.
+Finally, click the corresponding box for saving the generated figures (in selected image format, between .svg, .png, .tiff, and .jpg) in the current datafolder.
 Type the basename for the saved figures.

 ## OUTPUT
 Note: In the case of split of the peak 1 (nt=1), the code will take the more intense band (between peak 1<sup>+</sup> and 1<sup>-</sup>) for the intensity ratio calculations I<sub>2</sub>/I<sub>1</sub> and I<sub>3</sub>/I<sub>1</sub> as well as for the correlations position1 vs position 3.